Mark McClafferty: Film and Television career

-In 1996, Mark and his partner, Pamela Edwards, formed Spellbound Pictures Ltd., USA LLC and completed a $60,000,000.00, 12 picture deal with Ellipse/Canal “+, the French Entertainment giant to supply the United Artist Theatre Circuit with a steady flow of family friendly films.
+In 1996, Mark and his partner, Pamela Edwards McClafferty, formed Spellbound Pictures Ltd., USA LLC and completed a $60,000,000.00, 12-picture deal with Ellipse/Canal “+, the French Entertainment giant to supply the United Artist Theatre Circuit with a steady flow of family friendly films.
 Mark was named Chairman of the consortium.
 It was under this deal that Spellbound completed The Climb, which was released February 26, 1999.

 The Climb won eight major film festival awards including Giffoni, Berlin (UNICEF AWARD), Houston and Montreal.
 The Climb has run on HBO, Showtime, Encore and Starz.

 He was also executive producer of Katt Williams Live the successful Comedy Special/DVD Katt Williams Live now showing on Comedy Central.

 Spellbound Pictures Ltd. currently has released its first novel "Blue" author Walter Jones.
 The musical, Artland, (Music by legendary Stanley Clarke, Book & Lyrics by Bestselling novelist, Pamela Edwards McClafferty, Produced by Mr.McClafferty) has completed a Workshop at the Caroline Leonetti Ahmanson Theatre in Los Angeles.
 Also on Spellbound Pictures Ltd. slate is the song, SILENT SOLDIERS, just released, sung by American Idol finalist, Rudy Cardenas, paying tribute to the Veterans of the "greatest generation to the latest generation" for the American Veterans Centers.

 Mark is a member of Who's Who in America and Omicron Delta Kappa, the National Leadership honor society founded in 1914 to recognize achievement in scholarship, campus/community service and the performing arts.